rossrobino/domco/apps/docs/src/server/content/_preview.md

 ## Create Full-Stack Applications with Vite

 domco turns your [Vite](https://vitejs.dev) project into a full-stack application.
-You can leverage Vite's build pipeline, plugins, and HMR within a full-stack context using Hono as your web server.
+You can take advantage of Vite’s build pipeline, plugins, and HMR on the server using web APIs.

 This project draws inspiration from [HonoX](https://github.com/honojs/honox), [Vinxi](https://vinxi.vercel.app/), and [SvelteKit](https://kit.svelte.dev).